bcgov/ols-router/docs/rpng-atp.md

 4. Bash test the route planner using the Location Services in Action application

+### Acceptance

-Acceptance: The Ministry will accept system if most acceptance test cases pass and failed acceptance test cases identified only minor issues.
+The Ministry will accept the system if most acceptance test cases pass and failed acceptance test cases raised only minor issues.